adaptation-gardening/crop-guides/guides/cucurbita/argyrosperma/site-and-planting.md

 ---
-parent: Growing guide
+parent: Cucurbita argyrosperma
-title: Planting
+title: Site and planting
 layout: default
 has_children: false
-nav_order: 20
+nav_order: 40
 ---

-# Planting
+# Site and Planting

+## Selecting a site to plant

 ## Direct sowing